 - If the body was in a public area, then you’ll soon be free to go and law enforcement will handle the rest.
 If it was on your property, you may be responsible for the cleanup.
 This process can be potentially stressful and may expose you to biohazards such as bloodborne pathogens.
 Professional death cleanup services exist to perform this task for you.

-Rapid Response Disinfection Services
+Rapid Response Commercial Disinfection Services

-Aftermath Services provides unattended death cleanup and coronavirus cleanup services across the U.S. Our professional remediation technicians quickly and safely clean, disinfects and deodorize impacted areas to help families and businesses move past the tragedy of unexpected loss.
+Aftermath Services provides unattended death cleanup and coronavirus cleanup services to businesses across the U.S. Our professional remediation technicians quickly and safely clean, disinfects and deodorize impacted areas to help families and businesses move past the tragedy of unexpected loss.
 Contact us today for more information on our COVID-19 and unattended death remediation process.
 Our dispatch centers are located nationwide so they can be to you within a few hours of your call.

 - Sample Funeral Program